For FREE, unlimited access to full unit plans, resources and supporting materials.Register

 Animal welfare issues range from local, national and international levels.
 The daily actions of every one of us, directly and indirectly affect animals and their welfare.
 Consequently, there are a vast degree of viewpoints, social and ethical dilemmas surrounding animal welfare.
 Such a context will encourage students to see their writing as meaningful and a useful way to express their opinions, feelings, needs and desires.

-Animal welfare is an authentic context for students to develop their writing skills and understandings of writing purposes and processes.
-The learning experiences within this unit encourage students to research, reflect and write to record and communicate their thoughts, feelings, ideas and experiences about animal welfare topics.
+Animal welfare and responsible animal guardianship are authentic contexts for students to develop their writing skills and understandings of writing purposes and processes.
+The learning experiences within this unit encourage students to research, reflect and write to retell, record and communicate their thoughts, feelings, ideas and experiences about various animal welfare themed topics.